jcarrano/antidox/doc/source/guide.rst

     <xsl:import href="antidox:compound"/>
   </xsl:stylesheet>

-Because the XML templating system is designed so as to make it possible to apply the transforms offline with standard tools (see :ref:`Design philosophy`), there is no access to the Doxygen database from within templates.
+Currently, there is no access to the Doxygen database from within templates.
 This means that it is not possible to query the relationships (parent, children, etc) of the element being rendered from within the XSL template.
 The only information available is that which is exposed by Doxygen's XML.
 That this information is available is considered by the author of this extension to be a design mistake, because it is a consequence of duplicate data all across Doxygen-generated documents.
 Therefore, this information is not used in the built-in templates, and it is recommended that user-supplied templates do not either.
 Instead, a more flexible mechanism for including the documentation of child elements is provided in the form of events- see the next section.

 Events
 ------